salesforce/omakase/readme.md

 The `#require` method takes the class of the plugin.
 If the plugin is already registered then the registered instance is simply returned.
 Otherwise one is automatically created and added to the registry.
 You can then proceed to configure the plugin as necessary for your use case.

-You can also require your own custom plugins by using the `#require(Class, Suppier)` method.
+You can also require your own custom plugins by using the `#require(Class, Supplier)` method.

 There is another, more performant alternative to using `AutoRefiner`.
 You can instead subscribe to the high-level type, such as `Declaration`.
 You can check some information on the declaration first, such as `Declaration#isProperty` or check for an annotation on the declaration.
 If present then you can proceed to call `Declaration#refine`, which will automatically trigger any subscriptions to the more specific syntax unit types parsed within that declaration instance.
-This way you can avoid uncessarily refining declarations that you have no interest in.
+This way you can avoid unnecessarily refining declarations that you have no interest in.

 #### Performing both rework and validation

 Note that any particular plugin can have as many `@Rework` and `@Validate` annotated methods as it needs.
 That is, rework and validation does not need to be separated out in to multiple classes.

 You can also subscribe to the exact same syntax type in multiple methods.
-However there is no guarantee to the execution order of subscription methods to the exact same type for the exact same operation (e.g., rework or validate).
+However there is no guarantee to the execution order of subscription methods to the exact same syntax unit type for the exact same operation (rework, validate).
 This means, for example, that if two `@Rework` methods subscribed to `ClassSelector` are needed, and that execution order is important, then these methods should be separated out into their own classes.
 The classes should then be registered in the intended execution order.

 #### Subscribing to interfaces